TosbackCgusBridge-Bot/CGUs-versions/Reddit/Terms of Service.md

 indemnity

 43 All the things you do and all the information you submit or post to reddit remain your responsibility.
-Indemnity is basically a way of saying that you will not hold us legally liable for any of your User Content or actions that infringe the law or the rights of a third party or person in any way.
+Indemnity is basically a way of saying that you will not hold us legally liable for any of your user content or actions that infringe the law or the rights of a third party or person in any way.

 44 _Specifically, you agree to hold reddit, its affiliates, officers, directors, employees, agents, and third party service providers harmless from and defend them against any claims, costs, damages, losses, expenses, and any other liabilities, including attorneys’ fees and costs, arising out of or related to your access to or use of reddit, your violation of this user agreement, and/or your violation of the rights of any third party or person._

 disclaimer of warranties

 45 _reddit is provided "as is" and without warranty of any kind.
 To the maximum extent permitted by law, we and our affiliates and third party service providers disclaim any and all warranties, express or implied, including (but not limited to) implied warranties of merchantability, fitness for a particular purpose, and non-infringement of proprietary rights, or any other warranty, condition, guarantee or representation, whether oral or electronic.
-You are solely responsible for any damage to your computer or mobile device, loss of use, or loss of your User Content.
+You are solely responsible for any damage to your computer or mobile device, loss of use, or loss of your user content.
 We do not guarantee that reddit will always work properly._

 limitation of liability